-- In what ways might your “help” (i.e. nagging, reminding, helicopter parenting) be actually discouraging your child with messages that she is not capable and responsible?
+- In what ways might my “help” (i.e., nagging, reminding, helicopter parenting) discourage my child with messages that she is not capable and responsible?

-- If your child is resistant, sullen, or even disrespectful about your “responsibility reminders”, what might he tell you if he had a wise person to coach him through the discussion with you?
+- If my child is resistant, sullen, or even disrespectful about my “responsibility reminders,” what might he tell me if he had a wise person to coach him through the discussion with me?

-- How could you build a culture of safety in which your child feels free to be this honest with you?
-Try asking a bold question: “What’s helpful and what’s hurtful about the way I engage with you about your homework/responsibilities?” (or other sensitive issues.)
+- How could I build a culture of safety in which my child feels free to be honest with me?
+Try asking a bold question: “What’s helpful or hurtful about how I engage with you regarding your homework/responsibilities?” (or other sensitive issues.)

 What are your parenting strengths?